-Alcohol dependency can develop at any age – but researchers recently sought to understand if those over 60 might be at a higher risk for developing a problem.
+Alcohol dependency can develop at any age – but several researchers are exploring whether those over 60 might be at a higher risk for developing a problem.

-To conduct their study, researchers looked at gender and age-specific trends in a population of older Americans from 1997 through 2014.
+In one such study[i], researchers looked at gender and age-specific trends in older Americans from 1997 through 2014.

-One clear sign of a problem – the consistent consumption of five alcoholic drinks in a day.
+One clear sign of a problem is the consistent consumption of five alcoholic drinks daily.

-Well, it appears there are a number of risk factors that may help predict a drinking problem as we age.
+Well, several risk factors may help predict a drinking problem as we age.
 They include:

-Are their certain events that can trigger alcohol dependency?
+Are there specific events that can trigger alcohol dependency?
 Yes.
 Researchers point to several.
 They include: